 Spreading dark brown or black, superficial marks appear on the top part of the leaves of numerous plants – but particularly glossy-leaved evergreens.

-Sometimes, but rarely, the sooty mould is growing on naturally occuring sugary exudates produced by the plant itself.
+Sometimes, but rarely, the sooty mould is growing on naturally occurring sugary exudates produced by the plant itself.

 Numerous ants may also be present, feeding on the sooty mould or directly on the honeydew produced by the sap-sucking insects.